 In countries where basic life support is taught in schools, survival rates from sudden cardiac arrest are significantly (two to three times) higher than those where they aren’t taught.
 With 80% of cardiac arrests occurring in the home in the UK, your students could be the difference between life and death for someone they care about.

-- In 2021, the Curriculum and Assessment (Wales) Bill passed into law.
+• In 2021, the Curriculum and Assessment (Wales) Bill passed into law.
 The Welsh Government agreed to include lifesaving skills in the statutory guidance as part of this process.
-This means CPR will be taught in Welsh schools from 2022.
+This means CPR has been taught in Welsh schools since 2022.

 Here’s how you can give pupils the skills to try to save a life if they witness someone collapse and stop breathing normally: